hauptem/F5-Multisite-Dashboard/README.md

 - **Keyboard Shortcuts** - Full keyboard navigation and control via ALT key combinations
 - **Text-based Event Logger** - 5000 event (FIFO buffer) logger to capture and display event history in text format

+### Scoped Requests

+In the interest of ensuring that we manage how the dashboard interfaces with the dataplane of the Big-IP's we have scoped the pools and DNS features for visibility.

+*Pools*
+-  At each poll the status of the entire datagroup-dashboard-pools is requested, but this is also scoped for visibility.
+So if 100 pools exist at a site but only four pools are visible due to a dashboard search filter, only those visible pools will be requested via X-Need-Pools headers which are used whenever a search is active.
+If you want an update for an entire site's pools, make sure you do not have an active search.

+*DNS*
+- DNS resolution is per user request, not per poll.
+Browsers are unable to query for PTR records due to security limitations, so the dashboard client will package IP addresses of pool members without a hostname into X-NEED-DNS headers when a "Resolve" action is detected.
+This is an out of cycle poll fetch request with the additional X-NEED-DNS headers included.
+The Front-end or API Host will detect these headers and build a list of IP Addresses to query PTR records for.
+Note that this feature is scoped for visibility, which means even if 50 pools exist at a site but only two pools are shown because of a search, then only the IP addresses of the shown pool members will be requested in a Resolve poll.

 ---

 ## Architecture